ResilienceAnalytics/ResilienceAnalytics.github.io/LLM.md

 # Towards a New Providential Figure: Artificial Intelligence in the Service of Enlightened and Human Governance

+_We do not await the providential figure; we will build it ourselves._

 **Introduction**

 In a rapidly changing world, where complex challenges abound, it is time to reinvent the concept of the providential leader.
 This reflection proposes a bold vision: to place Large Language Models (LLMs) at the heart of a "new social grammar".
 However, a caveat is essential: humans should neither be idolized nor relegated to a secondary role in this process.